 - Depending on your field of study, when you took your class might be a factor (if you took Intro to Computer Science in 1972, that may not count as Intro to Computer Science in 2017)

 Unsure on how to transfer your credits?

 Read this piece by U.S. News & World Report.
 It gives deeper details on what might affect transfer, first-hand accounts from students who’ve transferred credits, guidance on the right questions to ask, and how to push back if your requests are rejected.

 You might decide that if a program meets your prior criteria, cost doesn’t matter.
 However, it will likely become a factor at some point in your decision-making process.
-Online degree-granting programs typically charge per credit hour, but a survey of online students found that per-credit is the least-favored way to think about price.
+Online degree-granting programs typically charge per credit hour, but an earlier survey of online students found that per-credit is the least-favored way to think about price.
 That makes sense to us: Per-credit pricing doesn’t paint a full picture.

 One way to get a rough estimate of how much you might actually pay over time is to multiply the number of credits required to graduate (usually about 120) by the cost-per-credit.
 But your actual costs might also be affected by a few other factors that you’ll have to consider as you look deeper into specific programs.

 - Tuition may vary based on any given school’s policies and usually rises year to year.
 Some schools charge less per credit hour if you take more classes at a time, and some charge a flat rate once you hit a certain number of credits (this is sometimes seen as a case in favor of full-time enrollment).
 And public schools often charge much more per credit for out-of-state students than for students who live in-state.

 We found in-state and out-of-state tuition to be listed front-and-center on the program websites we looked into.
 But once you’ve narrowed down your choices, dig into schools’ websites or check with an enrollment counselor at the schools you’re considering to see if your tuition might change based on the number of credits you’re planning to take.